krzemienski/awesome-from-stars/README.md

 * [Ramotion/preview-transition](https://github.com/Ramotion/preview-transition): :octocat: PreviewTransition is a simple preview gallery UI controller with animated tranisitions.
 Swift UI library made by @Ramotion
 * [marty-suzuki/Prex](https://github.com/marty-suzuki/Prex): 🔁Unidirectional data flow architecture with MVP and Flux combination for Swift
 * [alexispurslane/PRIME-GPU-Profile-Selector](https://github.com/alexispurslane/PRIME-GPU-Profile-Selector): A GNOME Extension for GNOME 43 and above to allow you to switch between integrated, discrete, and offloading hybrid graphics from the control panel.
-* [lvcabral/Prince-of-Persia-Roku](https://github.com/lvcabral/Prince-of-Persia-Roku): A port of the classic game Prince of Persia (1989) to Roku
+* [lvcabral/Prince-of-Persia-Roku](https://github.com/lvcabral/Prince-of-Persia-Roku): A port of the classic game Prince of Persia (1989) to Roku (BrightScript)
 * [PrismJS/prism](https://github.com/PrismJS/prism): Lightweight, robust, elegant syntax highlighting.
 * [stoplightio/prism](https://github.com/stoplightio/prism): Turn any OpenAPI2/3 and Postman Collection file into an API server with mocking, transformations and validations.
 * [amishshah/prism-media](https://github.com/amishshah/prism-media): Easily transcode media using Node.js 🎶